dlandon/cache_dirs/README.md

 Version 2.0.6
 - Included original 'B' option, it is unused but kept for compatibility reasons.
 This was done for the Dynamix Cache Dirs plugin.

+Version 2.1.0
+- Removed code specific to V5, removed wait for array to come online, removed force disks busy, and modified script for readability.